 Speaking of containers, experts seem to agree that a cedar chest is not the end-all answer to preventing pests.
 Cedar chests actually lose their pest-preventing qualities after a few years.
 The more important feature of storage is that the container is tightly sealed.

-Photo via Bluprint member F r a n c e N a d e a u
+Photo via Craftsy member F r a n c e N a d e a u

 Store fabric with sachets.